Stagger (EP)

 Stagger is the fifth extended play (EP) by American singer Poppy.
 It was released on October 14, 2022, by Republic Records and Lava Records.
-It is her debut release on the labels, and first on a major label since 2016's Bubblebath.
+It is her only release on the labels.

 Background and release

-On March 8, 2022, during the first show of the Never Find My Place Tour, Poppy debuted the unreleased song "Stagger".
-She performed another then unreleased song titled "FYB" ("Fuck You Back") at the Reading Festival on August 27, 2022.
+In March 2022, during the first show of the Never Find My Place Tour, Poppy debuted an unreleased song called "Stagger".
+In August, Poppy performed at the Reading Festival and debuted another unreleased song titled "FYB", an acronym for "Fuck You Back".
 This coincided with the announcement of a four-track EP titled Stagger, which Poppy confirmed in an interview with Dork along with a partial release date of October 2022.
 In the interview, she revealed that the EP would contain "a couple of fun songs, and one slower song", and promised "more guitars".
+"FYB" was later released as a single on September 23, alongside a visualizer.

-Later in the year, in September, it was revealed that the EP would be released on October 14, 2022.
-It was also announced that the EP would be her debut on Republic and Lava Records.
-The EP's lead single, "FYB", along with a visualizer for the song, was released on September 23, 2022.
-A music video for the title track was released on the same day as the EP's release.
+Following the release of the single, Stagger's release date was revealed.
+It was also announced that the EP would be released under Republic and Lava Records.
+An official music video for the title track was released on the same day as the EP's release.
+The third track "Shapes" was later featured on the soundtrack to the baseball video game MLB The Show 23.

 Speaking about the EP, Poppy stated:

 Composition

 According to Loudwire, "FYB" demonstrates a "thrashy punk rock style".
 Metal Hammer noted "punk metal riffs" on the song.
 According to Poppy, the song is a "[revenge anthem about] somebody getting what they deserve, without you yourself having to lift a finger".
+"Pocket" has been described by Kerrang! as a "discordant electro-grunge" song.
+The pop-rock song that talks about a toxic relationship, "Shapes" has been described by NYU News to be the 'most mainstream' of all of the songs on the EP.
 Revolver described the closing track as a "melancholy trip-hop ballad".